-Since then small warning signs may have potentially emerged from around the globe.
-Planes have been grounded and grids have been temporarily frozen, but Zetter tells us this is nothing compared to the unpredictable future we face if we do not take the right precautions.
+Since then, small warning signs may have potentially emerged from around the globe.
+Planes have been grounded, and grids have been temporarily frozen, but Zetter tells us this is nothing compared to the unpredictable future we face if we do not take the right precautions.
 As this invisible war rages on, many questions remain unanswered.
-We put these questions to Kim, and the answers we got were both fascinating and frightening.
+We put these questions to Kim, and the answers we got were both fascinating and equally frightening.

 Countdown to Zero Day is an incredible account of the world’s first “digital nuke”, Stuxnet.
 How did you first hear about this story?
 And why do you think it’s not bigger news?
 It should be on the front page of every newspaper.

 Stuxnet became public in July when a Belarusian company announced it.
-It got picked up by a tech reporter and that’s when it started circling around.
-Symantec announced that there was this thing that appeared to be attacking a PLC (industrial digital computer used for critical infrastructure).
-I’d been writing about security since 1999 and PLCs had never come on my radar, critical infrastructure was not on my radar.
-Industrial control systems were a black hole in my education.
-Even Symantec’s criminologists said they didn’t know what a PLC was at the time.
-So that was the intriguing thing.
-Here was this attack that appeared initially to be espionage, because that’s all we knew – nation state attacks were espionage attacks.
+It got picked up by a tech reporter and that’s when it started circling.
+Here was this attack that appeared initially to be espionage, because that’s all we knew – nation-state attacks were espionage attacks.
 This looked like some economic espionage where they were trying to steal secrets, but then it became clear that it wasn’t this at all.

-To answer your question about why it’s not been a bigger news story, first of all it’s very technical and the average mainstream media doesn’t have the appetite for a lot of technical detail.
+To answer your question about why it’s not been a bigger news story, first of all, it’s very technical, and the average mainstream media doesn’t have the appetite for a lot of technical detail.
 It’s a complicated story.
-The New York Times did write about the fact that this was created by Israel and the US.
+The New York Times did write about the fact that Israel and the we created this.
 So it fell to the tech media.
 It was a tech story for a long time, and we followed it along as the researchers at Symantec were taking it apart.
-It took them four months to determine what Stuxnet was doing and along the way they were writing blog posts.
+It took them four months to determine what Stuxnet was doing, and along the way, they were writing blog posts.